y-ikli/memento/docs/python/memento_python.md

 exclude = tests/                # Don't type-check test files
 ```
 ---
-### Data Validation with Pydantic

-Type hints in Python are static — they don’t enforce anything at runtime.
-In real-world data engineering (APIs, configs, pipelines), we need runtime validation.
+## Pydantic
-**Pydantic** is a powerful library that uses Python type hints to enforce data structure and validate inputs at runtime.
+Pydantic is a powerful library that uses Python type hints to enforce data structure and validate inputs at runtime.

-#### Basic Model
+Basic Model:

 ```python
 from pydantic import BaseModel